Victoria Chang: Career

-Chang’s forthcoming book of poems, With My Back to the World, will be published by Farrar, Straus and Giroux in 2024.

 Chang's first book, Circle (Southern Illinois University Press, 2005), won the Crab Orchard Series in Poetry.
 Her second poetry collection is Salvinia Molesta (University of Georgia Press, 2008).
 Her third book of poetry, The Boss was published by McSweeney's in 2013—it won a PEN Center USA literary award and a California Book Award.
 Another collection, Barbie Chang, was published by Copper Canyon Press in 2017.

 Her fifth book of poems, OBIT, was published by Copper Canyon Press in 2020.
-It won the Los Angeles Times Book Prize, the PEN Voelcker Award, and the Anisfield-Wolf Book Prize and was a finalist for National Book Critics Circle Award, the Griffin Poetry Prize, and long listed for the National Book Award.
+It won the Los Angeles Times Book Prize, the PEN Voelcker Award, and the Anisfield-Wolf Book Prize and was a finalist for National Book Critics Circle Award, the Griffin Poetry Prize, and longlisted for the National Book Award.
 It was also named a New York Times Notable Book, a New York Times Best 100 Books of the Year, a TIME Magazine, NPR, Boston Globe, and Publishers Weekly Best Book of the Year.

 In 2021, she published Dear Memory: Letters on Writing, Silence, and Grief, Milkweed Editions.
 The book was a TIME, Lithub, and NPR most anticipated book of 2021.
 It was named one of Electric Literature’s Favorite Nonfiction Books of 2021.

 Her sixth book of poems, The Trees Witness Everything, was published by Copper Canyon Press in 2022.
-It was named a Best Book of 2022 by The New Yorker.
+It was named a Best Book of 2022 by The New Yorker and Electric Literature.

+In 2024, Chang's collection of poems, With My Back to the World, was published by Farrar, Straus and Giroux.
+It received the Forward Prize in Poetry and was a finalist for the Kingsley Tufts Poetry Award, the PEN/Jean Stein Book Award, and the California Book Award.

 She also writes picture books for children and middle grade novels, and her picture book, Is Mommy? published by Beach Lane Books (Simon & Schuster) in the fall of 2015, illustrated by Marla Frazee, was named a New York Times Notable Book.
-Her middle grade verse novel, LOVE, LOVE was published by Sterling Publishing in 2020.
+Her middle grade verse novel, LOVE, LOVE was published by Sterling Publishing in 2020, and Eureka in 2026 by Farrar, Straus and Giroux Children’s Books.

-Chang is the former Program Chair of Antioch University's MFA Program and currently serves as a Core Faculty member.
-She was awarded a Guggenheim Fellowship in 2017, a Lannan Residency Fellowship in 2020, a Sustainable Arts Foundation Fellowship in 2017, a Poetry Society of America Alice Fay di Castagnola Award in 2018, a Pushcart Prize, and a MacDowell Fellowship.
+Chang serves as the Bourne Chair in Poetry at Georgia Tech and as the Director of Poetry at Tech.
+She was awarded a Guggenheim Fellowship in 2017, a National Endowment for the Arts Fellowship in 2025, the Chowdhury International Prize in Literature in 2023, a Lannan Residency Fellowship in 2020, a Sustainable Arts Foundation Fellowship in 2017, a Poetry Society of America Alice Fay di Castagnola Award in 2018, a Pushcart Prize, and a MacDowell Fellowship.
 Her work has appeared in literary journals and magazines including The Paris Review, The Kenyon Review, Gulf Coast, Virginia Quarterly Review, Slate, Ploughshares, and The Nation, and Tin House.